 I don’t usually like to use insoles in barefoot running shoes, because they diminish the ground feel that the shoe provides, however, the fixed insole and heel area of the Stealth become pretty gross after just minimal use.

-The supplementary insoles do not accumulate sweat and dirt like the fixed insoles do.
+The supplementary insoles do not accumulate sweat and dirt as the fixed insoles do.
 Therefore, I recommend using them.

-One of this shoes' strengths is its high levels of reflectivity.
+One of these shoes' strengths is its high levels of reflectivity.

 The entire heel area, the entire toe bumper, and the tongue are all reflective.
 You will always be seen whilst running at night.

 There is no midsole.